-Staffbase is the number-one mobile-first employee app for internal communications.
+Staffbase is the number-one mobile-first employee app and is key to for a successful internal communications strategy.
 Static pages make it easy to provide your employees with information they need daily; push notifications can be sent as reminders of milestones, and the birthday chatbot sends greetings to each employee on their special day.

-In addition, the app enables you to take surveys on the onboarding process, and provides a space where new hires can be introduced to the whole company.
+In addition, the app enables you to take surveys on the onboarding process, and provides a space where new hires can be introduced to the whole company and go on their highly personal employee journey.
 Further on in the employee life cycle, the platform makes training easier via sharable videos or podcasts (a feature which can also be used during preboarding).

 Platform for Interaction: Slack

 Slack is the perfect tool for interaction and transparency in internal communications.
 It features a specially designed chatbot that helps to welcome new employees, who can also choose the channels they wish to follow, while being automatically assigned to those that are essential to their jobs.
 Slack makes it easy to quickly get involved in the office discourse and chit-chat that is so vital to a thriving company culture.

 The platform is also ideal for soliciting first feedback rounds, as well as for getting input from remote team members.

 Platform for project planning and checklists: Trello